sufiyan0211/DSA/Recursion & Backtracking/N Queen/Readme.md

 <h3> Note: </h3>

 * Code1.cpp and Code2.cpp are solution according to GFG Question requirements.
-* Code3.cpp Solution for according to leetcode Question requirements.
+* Code3.cpp Solution is according to leetcode Question requirements.